LukFndz/unity-aws-aspnet-template/README.md

 ## Security Notes

-HTTP is allowed only for local development
+- HTTP is allowed only for local development.
-HTTPS is required for WebGL and mobile builds
+- HTTPS is required for WebGL and mobile builds.
-Secrets are provided exclusively via environment variables No AWS credentials are stored in the repository
+- Secrets are provided exclusively via environment variables.
+- No AWS credentials are stored in the repository.

 ---